rceleita/elr-sass-utilities/README.md

 + Extends

 	+ %container

+		@extend %container;

 		+ Centers an element on the page
 		+ for elements that take up the entire width of the wrapper
+		+ includes built in breakpoints for responsiveness

+	+ %reset-box

+		@extend %reset-box;

+		+ removes margin and padding from an element

+	+ %row

+		@extend %row;

+		+ creates an element that completely fills its container

+	+ %center-block

+		@extend %center-block;

+		+ centers an element horizontally
+		+ only works on elements with a definted width style

+	+ %info-block

+		@extend %info-block;

+		+ creates a horizontally centered box that takes up 90% of its container
+		+ text is centered

+	+ %feature-heading

+		@extend %feature-heading;

+		+ heading for feature boxes